 Pensions are reviewed each year and any increase granted is applied on 6 April.
-Increases are based on the rise in the Pensions in Payment Index each January.
+Increases are based on the rise in the relevant Index each January.
 If the change in that index is zero or negative then the pension will remain the same; it will not be reduced.